Stupid Easy Anti-Itch Spray For Oozing Eczema Rashes

 - 5 to 20 drops of organic tea tree essential oil

-How to make anti-itch spray
+How do I make my anti-itch spray?

 - Open the spray bottle and fill it with the water.